Mulc1b3R/genesis/README.md

 Planet Earth is spinning in the void : Genesis = true. /project initialized.

 Click on audio to listen to the Blade Runner soudtrack ... and start coding.
+(just edit the 'index.html' to suit the needs of your project , this is your projects GUI).

 ### AI Terminal

 (If you need to get any technical advice related to coding your project , find included ; ai.js , you will need an open ai api key to use it , gpt 3.5 , is really good value. add your api key to 'example.env' file and rename it '.env'  by removing the word 'example'  , then type; ```npm run openai ``` , the ai will appear in your terminal ready to answer any questions...)
+To add the ai to your new project , just drag (or copy and paste) the 'ai.js' and '.env' files in to your new 'genesis' folder... i put it in the initial root in case it is needed prior to genesis...

 # Files
 index.html ; you default front end , edit it in whatever way you want.